hltcoe/EventMiner/README.md

 This will lead to a REST interface deployed on port 6000.
-With the features of `docker-compose`, it's possible to arbitrarily scale up the various services connected within `mjolnir`.
+With the features of `docker-compose`, it's possible to arbitrarily scale up the various services connected within `miner`.
 For example, the `quad` service is rather slow since it's a neural net running on a CPU.
 Since each service consumes from a messaging queue, we don't need to worry about things such as load balancing;
 each service just consumes when it's ready.
-Given this, to scale the `quad` service is as simple as (assuming the user is in the root `mjolnir` directory):
+Given this, to scale the `quad` service is as simple as (assuming the user is in the root `EventMiner` directory):

 ```
 docker-compose scale quad=3